Best No-Exam Life Insurance Companies in 2026

 - Stand-out features: Fast, 10-minute digital application; policies can be managed through a mobile app; includes family finance tools.

-- Best for: Applicants who want a simple, all-digital process from a single established insurer.
+- Best for: Applicants who want a simple, all-digital process from a single established insurer and are interested in term coverage only.

 - Unique offerings: Bundles life insurance with financial-planning features for families.